 The paper provides a method to perform hybrid fire tests which overcomes the stability problem lying in the former method.
 The efficiency of the new method is demonstrated in a virtual HFT with three degrees-of-freedom at the interface, the next step being its implementation in a real (laboratory) hybrid test.

-Sauca, A., Gernay, T., Robert, F., Tondini, N. and Franssen, J. (2018), "Hybrid fire testing", Journal of Structural Fire Engineering, Vol. 9 No. 4, pp. 319-341. https://doi.org/10.1108/JSFE-01-2017-0017
+Sauca, A., Gernay, T., Robert, F., Tondini, N. and Franssen, J.-M. (2018), "Hybrid fire testing: Discussion on stability and implementation of a new method in a virtual environment", Journal of Structural Fire Engineering, Vol. 9 No. 4, pp. 319-341. https://doi.org/10.1108/JSFE-01-2017-0017

 Emerald Publishing Limited

 Copyright © 2018, Emerald Publishing Limited